cmartinezone/Laravel-US-Seeders/README.md

 # USA States' Cities - Laravel Seaders.
-Laravel Seeders will create the Cities of the Unisted Stated asociated to there state.
+Laravel Migrations and Seeders for the cities of the Unisted Stated asociated to their state.

 ## Description:
-This Projects has been created to siplified the relations of cities belogs to each state in the The United State.
+This Project has been created to simplified database migrations in any laravel project where you need to have cities of the United State related to their state.

 ### Installation instructions: